marcusdesai/marcusdesai.github.io/content/2023/Aug/implementing-pos.md

 - \\(\alpha|\beta\\) is a regular expression (alternation).
 - \\(\alpha\beta\\) is a regular expression (concatenation).

-We're not describing semantics here (how these elements behave), we're just laying out the syntactical structure of regexes.
-Importantly, we can go about attaching semantics to these elements separately from the others.
-Knowing how to explain more complex behaviour of regexes (such as the makeup of \\(\textsf{Last}_{0}(\alpha)\\)) is just a matter of correctly composing the behaviours of its elements.
+We're not describing semantics here (how these elements behave), we're just laying out the structure of regexes.
+Importantly, we can go about attaching semantics to each of these elements separately from the others.
+Knowing how to explain more complex behaviour of regexes (such as the makeup of \\(\textsf{Last}_{0}(\alpha)\\)) is just a matter of correctly composing the behaviour of its elements.

 Recursive structure derived from code written as text?
 Why now, that's an [Abstract Syntax Tree][wiki-ast] (AST) if ever I've heard.
 We'll definitely need one of these.
 Immediately another problem, how do we go from the text of the pattern to this tree?
-We'll need a parser as well then to handle this transformation.
+We'll need a parser as well then, to handle this transformation.
 Finally of course, we need to actually provide the \\(\mathcal{A}\_{POS}(\alpha)\\) implementation.
-As in the [first post][part-1], we'll be referring to definitions in Broda et al. \[[1](#ref-1)].
+As in the [first post][part-1], we'll be referring to definitions in Broda et al. \[[1](#ref-1)] throughout.

 Right, let's get started then!